 But as the end of the regular season approached, an interesting scenario began to develop.
 Back in 2004, there were only four BCS games, and thus only eight BCS bids.
-Six of these bids went to the winners of the six major conferences, regardless of their record or BCS ranking (which is how the 8-3 Pittsburgh Panthers, ranked #21 in the BCS, managed to sneak their way into a BCS game that season).
-This left only two at-large bids, and one of these automatically went to #6 Utah, thanks to a BCS rule that if a team from a non-BCS conference finishes the season in the top six of the BCS standings, they automatically earn a BCS bid.
-With seven of the eight BCS bids going to the teams ranked #1, #2, #3, #6, #8, #13 and #21 in the BCS standings, thanks to the automatic bids to conference winners and the rule that benefitted Utah, only one at-large bid remained.
-And this berth was going to go to the team that finished #4 in the standings, as another BCS rule states that if a team finishes in the top four of the BCS standings, they receive an automatic BCS bid.
-A finish at #5, though better than three other teams that would receive BCS bids, would mean being left out of the BCS.
-And so it became a battle for #4.
+Six of those bids went to the winners of the six major conferences, regardless of their record or BCS ranking (which is how the 8-3 Pittsburgh Panthers, ranked No. 21 in the BCS, managed to sneak their way into a BCS game that season).
+This left only two at-large bids, and one of these automatically went to No. 6 Utah, thanks to a BCS rule that if a team from a non-BCS conference finishes the season in the top six of the BCS standings, they automatically earn a BCS bid.
+With seven of the eight BCS bids going to the teams ranked No. 1, No. 2, No. 3, No. 6, No. 8, No. 13 and No. 21 in the BCS standings thanks to the automatic bids to conference winners and the rule that benefitted Utah, only one at-large bid remained.
+And that berth was going to go to the team that finished No. 4 in the standings, as another BCS rule stated that if a team finished in the top four of the BCS standings, they receive an automatic BCS bid.
+A finish at No. 5, though better than three other teams that would receive BCS bids, would mean being left out of the BCS.
+And so it became a battle for No. 4.

-For Cal, it was simply a matter of holding onto that #4 ranking, a position they had enjoyed since late October.
-As the end of the regular season approached, it became clear that their main competition for that spot was Texas, but, as Cal held a comfortable lead over Texas for the #4 spot, the Longhorns didn’t seem like much of a threat.
+For Cal, it was simply a matter of holding onto that No. 4 ranking, a position they had enjoyed since late October.
+As the end of the regular season approached, it became clear that their main competition for that spot was Texas.
+But as Cal held a comfortable lead over Texas for the No. 4 spot, the Longhorns didn’t seem like much of a threat.
 After Cal’s 41-6 romping over archrival Stanford on November 20, it seemed all but certain that the Bears were Pasadena-bound.
-Cal had a sizable lead over Texas in the standings, and all that remained for the Golden Bears was a trip to Hattiesburg, Miss. on December 4 to take on Southern Mississippi.
+Cal had a sizable lead over Texas in the standings and all that remained for the Golden Bears was a trip to Hattiesburg, Miss. on Dec.
+4 to take on Southern Mississippi.

 And America in general certainly seemed to agree.
-Analysts, writers, and fans from different teams all across the country were enraged at the grave injustice that was done to Cal, and were especially disgusted by Mack Brown’s politicking.
+Analysts, writers and fans from different teams all across the country were enraged at the grave injustice that was done to Cal, and were especially disgusted by Mack Brown’s politicking.
 Brown was portrayed as a villain, and rightfully so.
 What he did was so disgusting that it qualifies as one of the unclassiest things I’ve ever seen a coach do.
 Any other coach in his position would have simply said something along the lines of “Cal’s a great team and we’re a great team; it’s unfortunate that only one of us can make it.
 We’ll just have to see how it all shakes out and hope for the best.”
-Instead, Mack Brown publically begged voters to vote his Longhorns ahead of the Golden Bears, all the while degrading Cal and claiming that his Longhorns were the better team, even though I guarantee you that Brown never watched even a third of Cal’s games.
+Instead, Brown publically begged voters to vote his Longhorns ahead of the Golden Bears, all the while degrading Cal and claiming that his Longhorns were the better team, even though I guarantee you that Brown never watched even a third of Cal’s games.
 Brown violated the unwritten rule of letting your team’s performance on the field do the talking.
-He knew his team’s performance on the field was not good enough compared to Cal’s—he was insecure about his Longhorns’ standing—and thus, being the unclassy guy he is, tried to get his way by politicking.
+He knew his team’s performance on the field wasn't enough on its own -- he was insecure about his Longhorns’ standing -- and thus, being the unclassy guy he is, tried to get his way by politicking.

-Yet, despite Mack Brown’s disgusting actions, it was the ignorance of voters (or incompetence, or East Coast bias—whatever you want to call it) that ultimately screwed the Bears over.
-What you have to remember is that this isn’t at all like the selection committee for the NCAA basketball tournament—a reliable group of experts who completely devote themselves throughout the entire season to assessing teams, with the ultimate goal of accurately seeding teams come March.
+Yet despite Brown’s disgusting actions, it was the ignorance of voters (or incompetence, or East Coast bias or whatever you want to call it) that ultimately screwed the Bears over.
+What you have to remember is that this isn’t at all like the selection committee for the NCAA basketball tournament -- a reliable group of experts who completely devote themselves throughout the entire season to assessing teams with the ultimate goal of accurately seeding teams come March.
 Rather, the human element of the BCS rankings (the polls) is made up of sportswriters (the AP Poll) and coaches (the coaches’ poll), both of which pose serious problems that are not issues in college basketball and its use of a selection committee.

 The main problem with sportswriters is that they have many other commitments in addition to voting.
 With voting being, at best, their number two priority, they cannot spend even remotely close to the amount of time necessary to know each team thoroughly enough to best rank the teams.
 Being qualified to do so, especially considering what a major impact their votes have on the fates of these teams, would in it of itself be a full-time job.
 But with other commitments taking priority in these sportswriters’ busy schedules, they simply don’t have the time necessary to do it the right way.